stan-alam/DataScience/Pierson/chap01/notes.md

 **Business Systems**: Optimize returns on investments for any measurable activity.

-**Tecnical Marketing strategy development**: use data insights and predictive analytics to identify marketing strategies that work, eliminate under-performing efforts, and test new marketing strategies.
+**Technical Marketing strategy development**: use data insights and predictive analytics to identify marketing strategies that work, eliminate under-performing efforts, and test new marketing strategies.

 **Keep communities safe:** Predictive policing applications help law enforcement predict and prevent crime.